bergesinstitute/graf-method/book-5-unit-2.md

 En estos casos, la estructura de la oración siempre es la misma: una persona A desea/duda/pide que otra persona B haga algo.

-💂 In these cases, the sentence structure is always the same: a person A wants/doubts/requests another person B do something.
+💂 In these cases, the sentence structure is always the same: a person A wants/doubts/requests that another person B "do / will do" something.

 *Mi madre duda que yo estudie mucho.* (My mother doubts that I study a lot.)
 (Meaning "study hard".)